Selective Machine Learning of the Average Treatment Effect with an Invalid Instrumental Variable: Simulation studies

 \subsection{Machine learning estimators}

-We implement the DML estimators $\hat{\Delta}_{\text{LASSO}}$, $\hat{\Delta}_{\text{RF}}$ and $\hat{\Delta}_{\text{GBM}}$ with covariates $X$ and $K=2$, whereby the nuisance parameters were estimated with (i) LASSO \citep{tibshirani1996regression, friedman2010regularization}, (ii) probability or regression random forests \citep{breiman2001random, liaw2002classification, malley2012probability} or (iii) gradient boosting machines \citep{friedman2001greedy}, using the R packages \texttt{glmnet} \citep{glmnet}, \texttt{ranger} \citep{ranger} or \texttt{gbm} \citep{gbm} respectively.
-In addition, we implement the proposed SML estimators with covariates $X$ by minimizing the empirical quadratic pseudo-risks over the candidate learners $\{\hat{\eta}{(\tau_1,\tau_2,\tau_3,\tau_4,\tau_5)}: 1\leq \tau_j\leq 3 \text{ for }j=1,...,5\}$ with covariates $X$ and $S=2$, whereby each learner component is based on (i), (ii) or (iii).
+{We implement the DML estimators $\hat{\gamma}_{\text{LASSO}}$, $\hat{\gamma}_{\text{RF}}$, $\hat{\gamma}_{\text{GBM}}$ and $\hat{\gamma}_{\text{SL}}$ with covariates $X$ and $K=2$, whereby the nuisance parameters were estimated with (i) LASSO \citep{tibshirani1996regression, friedman2010regularization}, (ii) classification or regression random forests \citep{breiman2001random, liaw2002classification, malley2012probability}, (iii) gradient boosting machines \citep{friedman2001greedy} or the ensemble method super learner based on a library consisting of (i), (ii) and (iii), using the R packages \texttt{glmnet} \citep{glmnet}, \texttt{ranger} \citep{ranger}, \texttt{gbm} \citep{gbm} or \texttt{SuperLearner} \citep{polley2021package} respectively.} In addition, we implement the proposed SML estimators with covariates $X$ by minimizing the empirical quadratic pseudo-risks over the candidate learners $\{\hat{\eta}(\alpha): 1\leq \alpha_j\leq 3 \text{ for }j=1,...,5\}$ with covariates $X$ and $S=2$, whereby each learner component is based on (i), (ii) or (iii).
 Table \ref{table2} summarizes the results based on 1000 repeated simulations with sample size $n=2000$ or $4000$.
-Because the functional form of the regressors is misspecified, $\hat{\Delta}_{\text{LASSO}}$ has noticeable bias, although it has the smallest Monte Carlo standard error.
-The bias of $\hat{\Delta}_{\text{RF}}$ decreases with increasing sample size, and becomes negligible at $n=4000$.
-The DML estimator $\hat{\Delta}_{\text{GBM}}$ has considerably large bias due to outliers when $n =2000$, but its bias decreases when $n=4000$.
+Because the functional form of the regressors is misspecified, $\hat{\gamma}_{\text{LASSO}}$ has noticeable bias, although it has the smallest Monte Carlo standard error.
+The bias of $\hat{\gamma}_{\text{RF}}$ decreases with increasing sample size, and becomes negligible at $n=4000$.
+The DML estimator $\hat{\gamma}_{\text{GBM}}$ has considerably large bias due to outliers when $n =2000$, but its bias decreases when $n=4000$.
 Remarkably, without access to the true underlying data generating mechanism or the performance of individual DML estimators, the proposed SML estimators nearly attain the minimum absolute bias at $n=4000$.
-The mixed minimax SML estimator $\hat{\Delta}^{\ddag}_{\text{SML}}$ tends to be more efficient than $\hat{\Delta}^{\dag}_{\text{SML}}$, in agreement with previous simulation results for doubly robust functionals \citep{cui2019biasaware}.
+The mixed minimax SML estimator $\hat{\gamma}^{(2)}_{sml}$ tends to be more efficient than $\hat{\gamma}^{(1)}_{sml}$, in agreement with previous simulation results for doubly robust functionals \citep{cui2019biasaware}.